-[Referring to the post-crackdown threat to burn down provincial city halls if the military cracked down on Red Shirt protests.
+[Refers to the threat to burn down provincial city halls if the military cracked down on Red Shirt protests.

-“Party-list MP” is added to his name to reference how the Pheu Thai Party made all the top Red Shirt leaders party list MPs.
+“Party-list MP” is added to his name to emphasize how the Pheu Thai Party made all the top Red Shirt leaders party list MPs.
 This meant they would be immune from legal cases as long as the Pheu Thai held power and underlined the Red Shirt movement’s function as political muscle for Thaksin’s political ambitions.]

 Nattawut Saikua, Deputy Minister of Commerce, 8 Apr 2553